diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 ---
 layout: post
 title: "Kubernetes: Manual and Automatic Volume Provisioning"
-summary: This article explains how to easily deploy Webspoon with Kubernetes on Google Cloud Platform
+summary: This article explains how to easily deploy a stateful web app with Kubernetes on Google Cloud Platform
 date: 2018-02-11
 categories: PDI
 tags: PDI, Kubernetes, Google Cloud Platform
-published: false
+published: true
 ---

-The the second part of our **Kubernetes on Google Cloud Platform** series we will be taking a look at how to attach a persistent volume to the instance that runs WebSpoon.
+The the second part of our **Kubernetes on Google Cloud Platform** series we will be taking a look at how to attach a **persistent volume** to the pods that run a given web app.
+The web app in our example will be WebSpoon, but it could be any other one.

 # Creating the Kubernetes Cluster